You are using an outdated browser version not supported by this website.

 As well as the free online PS1s for standard balustrade designs, Metro Glass provide an in-house process for specific designs and PS1s, with a nominal fee agreed upon during the plan assessment.

-To ensure safety, especially from barriers protecting from falling, consider these critical points:
+To ensure safety, especially for barriers protecting from falling, consider these critical points:

 • Structural toughened safety glass barriers: Require an interlinking rail for falls of 1 metre or more.